fennel-ai/client/docs/pages/concepts/sink.md

 Fennel ships with data sinks to a couple of [common datastores](/api-reference/sink_connectors) so that you can 'sink' from your Fennel datasets to your external datasets.
 Sinks to many other common data stores will be added soon.

+## Stacking Multiple Sinks
+Stacking two (or more) sinks on top of a dataset simply leads to the dataset getting sinked to all of them.

+<pre snippet="concepts/sink#stacked" status="success"
+  message="Writing data to Snowflake and Kafka"
+></pre>